Instrumentation / Robotics Technology

 Where it is offered

 This program is available to anyone that is interested in pursuing jobs in general electronics maintenance and repair, including industrial electronics and instrumentation in manufacturing facilities.
 Focused subject matter includes Programmable Logic Controllers, Robotics, and Motor Controls.

-- Electronics Technology / Instrumentation Advanced Certificate (Level One) – 1 year (42 sch)
+- Instrumentation / Robotics Advanced Certificate – 1 year (42 sch)

 National Electrical Code I